 - This planet is the only one we have!
 It’s not in anyone’s best interest to put in place practices or sell products that damage it.

 - Products and services that are healthy for the planet are healthy for consumers.
 There’s always a market for healthy products and services, and that market is growing.

-- Eco-savvy businesses draw on products that are sustainable rather than those that are destructive to our environment (coal, oil, and plastic).
+- Sustainable businesses draw on products that are renewable rather than those that are destructive to our environment (like coal, oil, and plastic).